diogohs/nd0821-c3-starter-code/starter/model_card.md

 ## Ethical Considerations

-No considerations.
+This dataset was taken from the UCI repository and is already anonymized.
+Although, inherent bias should be carefully analyzed.

 ## Caveats and Recommendations

-The dataset was donated to the UCI repository in 1996.
+The dataset was extracted from the 1994 Census database.